kastle-lab/kge-impact/kge-drift/README.md

 ## Deterministic Training

 ### grab_matrices.py
 Runs pipeline() on the 237 dataset with num_epochs=0.
 It then grabs the model and saves to a file.
 It then does the same thing except with num_epochs set to default.
 To make pykeen deterministic set random.seed() and torch.manual_seed() to any number.
+This script was written to test if fixing the seed makes the training behavior determinsitic.

 ### compare_matrices.py
 This script compares the files outputted by grab_matrices.py and shows which are identical and which are different.
-The resultant parameters are always the same for any given number of training epochs demonstrating deterministic behavior.
+The resultant parameters are always the same for any given number of training epochs demonstrating deterministic behavior demonstrating that deterministic behavior has been achieved.

 ## Calculation and Visualization